prebid/prebid.github.io/adops/gam-native.md

 * TOC
 {:toc}

+{: .alert.alert-info :}
+Manually configuring GAM for Prebid can be a fair amount of work.
+Consider using our [official command line tool](/tools/line-item-manager.html) to create the setup - it may save time and avoid manual mistakes.

 ## 1. Create a native ad

 From Google Ad Manager, select **Delivery > Native**.
 Click **Create Native Ad**.